-And so, I mix linseed oil into alkyd, generally in four-part linseed oil to one part alkyd ratio.
-And what that does is give me a medium that stays workable for several hours, but will still dry overnight.
+Here at Evolve, we recommend and use linseed oil with alkyd, generally in four-part linseed oil to one part alkyd ratio.
+And what that does is give painters a medium that stays workable for several hours, but will still dry overnight.
 After four or so hours the paint will begin to stiffen slightly, but it is still very workable and pliable and will be dry for work the next day.

 On the other end of the spectrum, if you want the paint to stay wet longer, you would use clove oil.
 Clove oil is not technically an artist material, it’s actually an essential oil and is available at certain markets or pharmacies.
 Clove oil is usually used for two things: cooking and toothaches.

 However, if you take clove oil and add it to your paint it will keep your painting wet for days.
-Only a few drops are necessary, and you do not need to add any other medium to your paint.
+Only a few drops mixed with linseed oil, and you will have a palette that remains wet for a few days.

 Different mediums are used for different purposes.
 This is crucial when deciding the medium you wish to add to your paint.
 If your intent is to extend drying time, then consider linseed oil or clove oil.
 But if you wish to have your paint dry very quickly a combination of linseed oil and alkyd or pure alkyd will be helpful.